 Since the fires begun, 27 days ago, readings on the Air Quality Index (AQI) have been consistently in the unhealthy and hazardous ranges, with some areas on the West Coast having readings which were off the charts.
 The AQI measures four pollutants: ground-level ozone, particle pollution, carbon monoxide, and sulfur dioxide using standard formulas developed by the federal Environmental Protection Agency and ranks them on a scale from 0 to 500.

 Farm workers are being forced to labor in those conditions, risking permanent lung damage and increased vulnerability to COVID-19 infections.
-Hundreds of thousands are working in hazardous conditions where the AQI is often well above 150 and in certain areas it even surpasses the dreadful 500 threshold.
+Hundreds of thousands are working in hazardous conditions where the AQI is often well above 150 and in certain areas it even surpasses the dreadful 500 maximum.

-Farmworkers are so afraid of retaliation from their employers who threaten their immigrantion status that they have endured the unhealthiest conditions for very long.
+Farmworkers are so afraid of retaliation from their employers who threaten their immigration status that they have endured the unhealthiest conditions for very long.
 Carina, a farmworker near Bakersfield, told CalMatters that she could not breath at the end of August when the AQI exceeded 160.
 She was told that she would not get a mask unless an inspector visited the field.

 The United Farm Workers (UFW) union, elevated by the struggles of the 1965-1975 strike, at one time boasted a membership of 100,000 workers.
 Those struggles were betrayed in the 1970s and 1980s, as the UFW, under the leadership of César Chavez, adopted a policy of labor-management cooperation and attachment to the Democratic Party.
 Currently it has about 10,000 members in California and the Pacific Northwest, not all of whom are farm workers.